7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 Why Dealing With Emotionally Immature Parents Is Still So Complicated

 If you’re still in relationship with emotionally immature parents, the confusion can be intense.
+These dynamics can also affect relationships with other family members, influencing emotional development, attachment, and communication within the family unit.

 You may feel guilt for wanting distance.